Coordination and Mobility Management

 Many communities across the country are seeking mobility management practices that offer innovative approaches for delivering coordinated transportation services, particularly when serving older adults, people with disabilities, veterans, and low-income individuals.
 In rural areas the challenges to provide mobility for these groups is especially daunting, as trips are often long in duration and may require crossing multiple jurisdictional boundaries.
 The mobility management focus on meeting individual customer needs through a range of transportation services is vital as communities balance increasing needs with funding and resources constraints.

 In an age in which more and more people are using local transportation, consumers and transit agencies alike are identifying a need for more highly coordinated mobility options.
 Many transit agencies are embracing the concept of mobility management.
-While programs are varied throughout the country, rural transit managers may operate a mobility management program out of their transit system or may belong to a group of stakeholders through a mobility management program facilitated by another organization in your community.
+While programs are varied throughout the country, rural transit managers may operate a mobility management program out of their transit system or may belong to a group of stakeholders through a mobility management program facilitated by another organization in the community.

 Shrinking resources have caused communities to think about transportation in new ways, and rural transit managers need to be thinking more broadly than just the current services offered through their organization.
 For instance, as highlighted by NCMM, technologies, services, and partnerships are rapidly evolving, with the field experiencing the advent of Geographic Information System (GIS) based tracking and monitoring of vehicles, apps that allow customers to more directly interface with services and receive minute-by-minute service updates, and now even automated operations of vehicles.

 These advances have been added to the community transportation menu piecemeal, requiring transit managers to figure out how to integrate them into existing mobility options.
 At the same time rural transit managers need to consider funding, compliance, and other requirements when incorporating these new technologies and strategies.
 Information about emerging approaches to shared mobility, including a list of frequently-asked questions about Federal Transit Administration (FTA) funding and requirements for non-traditional types of services, can be found on the FTA website.
 The Shared-Use Mobility Center is another source of information about coordinating shared mobility and new technologies.
+The website of the National Center for Applied Transit Technology (N-CATT) provides information on emerging technologies for transit, including mobility management.

 Recent research conducted through the National Cooperative Highway Research Program (NCHRP) Project 20-65 Task 68: Successful Mobility Management Practices for Improving Transportation Services in Small Urban and Rural Areas resulted in a guide that can serve as a resource in the planning, implementation, and assessment of a mobility management practice.